dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 The most popular workbench is [storybook](https://storybook.js.org/docs/guides/guide-vue/).

 In storybook, you write demo components (stories) in JavaScript or TypeScript.
-There can be mutiple stories for each component but each  story will have its own page.
+There can be mutiple stories for each component, but each story will have its own page.

 Vue.js is a first class citizen in storybook, which means it has great integration and support.
 Stories are written in JavaScript and developed through a Webpack Dev Server.
 Existing Webpack configurations for your project will continue to work with storybook.